Skip to Content

 All credits earned at Pickens technical college are recognized by the Colorado Community College System (CCCS), and are eligible for transfer to other colleges within the state of Colorado.

-Teaches digital imaging work now from capture to output.
+Teaches digital imaging workflow from capture to output.
 Including structuring and organizing large image libraries as well as parametric image editing for a variety of outputs and delivery formats.

-Explores the creative uses of studio lighting from the perspective of new art photography with an emphasis on portraiture, three dimensional object photography, and two dimensional collage photography.
+Explores the creative uses of studio lighting from the perspective of fine art photography with an emphasis on portraiture, three dimensional object photography, and two dimensional collage photography.

 Explores aesthetic development of personal style and vision as they relate to historic and contemporary practices and trends in various photographic genres.
-Students will create a portfolio of images that are united by their stylistic qualities and within a chosen genre, such as photojournalism, editorial, commercial and portraiture.
-Class will include discussions on professional practices, organizations, work ows and ethical standards based in various genres.
+Students will create a portfolio of images that are unified by their stylistic qualities and within a chosen genre, such as photojournalism, editorial, commercial, and portraiture.
+Class will include discussions on professional practices, organizations, workflows, and ethical standards based in various genres.

 The course is the terminal/capstone course for the Professional Photography program.
 Completion of all classes or concurrent enrollment in the remaining classes of the program is a requirement.
 In this class, students will create a computer-based portfolio and a printed presentation portfolio.
 Different techniques necessary for the production of the portfolios and styles of portfolios are covered.
 Resumes, cover letters, promotional pieces, presentation techniques, and skills related to the pursuit of careers and furthering education are covered in this class.